 Do I have an estate?

 Yes of course!
-Your estate is essentially your net worth – which is the sum of your assets less your liabilities (or debts).
-Often your estate is fluctuating as you gain assets, take on some debt like a mortgage, and/or your income changes.
-Your assets (which is what you own) are likely to include savings, investments, trusts, personal real estate, and other high value goods like vehicles.
-Your liabilities include credit card debt, mortgage, student loans, and any other indebtedness.
-Other things like life insurance (specifically death benefits) are contingent assets that do not exist yet, but will in the future.
+Your estate is essentially your net worth – the sum of your assets less your liabilities (or debts).
+Your estate will change throughout your life as you acquire assets and take on liabilities so it is good to keep up with estate planning throughout your lifetime.
+Your assets (which is what you own) can include savings, investments, trusts, personal real estate, and other high value goods like vehicles.
+Your liabilities can include credit card debt, a mortgage, student loans, and any other indebtedness.